silverstripe/developer-docs/en/02_Developer_Guides/07_Debugging/00_Environment_Types.md

 All error messages are suppressed from the user and the application is in it's most *secure* state.

-[alert]
+> [!CAUTION]
-Live sites should always run in live mode.
+> Live sites should always run in live mode.
 You should not run production websites in dev mode.
-[/alert]

 ## Checking environment type